Society of Saint Vincent de Paul: Ireland

 The Society of St. Vincent de Paul was founded in Dublin on 16 December 1844.
 It is now the largest voluntary charitable organisation in Ireland, making it one of Ireland's best known and most widely supported organisations of social concern and action.
 It has over 11,500 volunteers, active in every county in Ireland.
 During its history it has helped people in need through a famine, a civil war, a war of independence, two world wars, and several economic recessions.

 Australia

-In Australia, "Vinnies" workers and volunteers number about 58,000.
-Works include Conferences, Special Works, and Vinnies op shops, assisting over 2,200,000 people in Australia each year.
+In Australia, "Vinnies" workers and volunteers number about 39,000 in 2025, down from 58,000 the decade before.
+Works include conferences, Special Works, and Vinnies op shops, assisting over 1,800,000 people in Australia each year.

 In 1996, Ozcare was established as a special work of the society.
 It provides aged care and disability centres and services.

 In 2018, the St Vincent de Paul Society Queensland was named as one of the Queensland Greats by Queensland Premier Annastacia Palaszczuk in a ceremony at the Queensland Art Gallery on 8 June 2018.